Asymptotic domino statistics in the Aztec diamond: Results

 Determinantal point processes are a key part of the analysis used in this paper.
-Here, we briefly describe these processes but more in depth treatises of determinantal point processes can be found in \cite{Joh:06} and \cite{SOS:00}.
+Here, we briefly describe these processes but more in-depth treatises of determinantal point processes can be found in \cite {Joh06} and \cite{SOS00}.

-Let $\Lambda$ be a Polish space and take $\mathcal{M}(\Lambda)$ to denote the space of counting measures $\xi$ on $\Lambda$ with $\xi(B)<\infty$ for every bounded $B \subset \Lambda$.
-A point process on $\Lambda$ is a probability measure $\P$ on $\mathcal{M}(\Lambda)$.
-Let $M_n$ denote the factorial moment measure, that is, for disjoint Borel sets $A_1,\dots, A_m$ in $\Lambda$ and for all $(n_1,\dots,n_m) \in \mathbb{N}^m$
+Let $\Lambda$ be a Polish space, and take $\mathcal{M}(\Lambda)$ to denote the space of counting measures $\xi$ on $\Lambda$ with $\xi (B)<\infty$ for every bounded $B \subset\Lambda$.
+A point process on $\Lambda$ is a probability measure $\mathbb{P}$ on $\mathcal {M}(\Lambda)$.
+Let $M_n$ denote the factorial moment measure, that is, for disjoint Borel sets $A_1,\ldots, A_m$ in $\Lambda$ and for all $(n_1,\ldots,n_m) \in\mathbb{N}^m$

 Suppose that $\lambda$ is a reference measure on $\Lambda$.
-For example, if $\Lambda=\mathbb{R}$ we can choose $\lambda$ to be the Lebesgue measure.
+For example, if $\Lambda=\mathbb{R}$, we can choose $\lambda$ to be the Lebesgue measure.
 If